SHIELDING YOU

 Florida Rule for Criminal Procedure 3.850 provides the means for us to fight on your behalf.
 We can ask that you be released from custody under Rule 3.850 based on one of six factors, the most common of which are ineffective counsel and the existence of new evidence.

 Rule 3.850 motions are complicated, and you must meet a high burden to have a judge grant one.
 Let our experienced post-conviction motions attorneys at Panella Law Firm take on this battle for you.
-Call today at (407) 233-1822, so we can start getting your life back.
+Call today at 407-602-6559, so we can start getting your life back.

-How Can You Show Ineffective Counsel in a Post-Conviction Motion?
+How Can You Show Ineffective Counsel In A Post-conviction Motion?

 In a case that originated in Florida, the U.S. Supreme Court ruled that defendants must prove two things to win a claim of ineffectiveness of counsel.
 First, you must show that your original lawyer was deficient in your defense and that the deficiency was so harmful to your defense that you deserve a new trial.
 You cannot simply claim that your lawyer could have done a better job or that they made some mistakes.
 Even if you can show the judge that your attorney’s work fell below what could have been reasonably expected, you still have to show that there would have been a different outcome if not for that lawyer.